ljunkie/plexWatch/README.md

           * Debug Options

-          -test_notify=start        send a test notifcation for a start event.
+          -test_notify=start        send a test notification for a start event.
 To test a stop event use -test_notify=stop -show_xml                 show xml result from api query -debug                    hit and miss - not very useful